douglas86/finance-data/README.md

 - Create a spreadsheet that I can use to better handle my day-to-day expenses
 - Copies the balances over into the new spreadsheet from template
-- All basic expenses get subtracted from my main Monzo account
+- All basic expenses get subtracted from my main Monzo account when updated to spreadsheet
 - My salary gets paid into Barclays then transferred based on a percentage to my Monzo account
 - Created space to take on three loans—be it borrowing from other people or taking a loan out at a bank
 - Created space for two pension funds as you don't ever need more than that